Arbitrary promotion makes it next to impossible to effectively time campaigns or anticipate extent of exposure.

 It is not possible to tell how many of the interactions are legitimate verses accidental.
 Like many people, I accidentally “engage” with tweets while swiping through the Twitter interface.
 And, of course, most times a click does not convert to a sale.

 At the end of the month, the expense often outweighs the benefit.
 For the niche ClinicalPosters audience, there appears to be more interactive medical professionals on Quora than Twitter.
 After amassing intangible “interactions” in exchange for hundreds of dollars per month, Twitter campaigns were discontinued.
 Then I heard about Twitter Promote Mode for businesses.

 Promoting Tweets is Easier Than Ever

 Twitter Promote Mode offers controlled pricing that works out to about $1200 per year.
 As campaigns go, this is pretty reasonable and is easy to set up.
-Select some user categories closest to your audience.
+(Update: There are pay-per-click, pay-per-follower, and pay-per-engagement options,) Select some user categories closest to your audience.
 (Expect compromise: “Health and Beauty” is the closest thing to medical profession.)
 Each day, up to 10 original tweets (not replies) are automatically amplified beyond your normal follower list.
 In the spirit of transparency, Twitter users see the “Promoted” badge on tweets.
-Amplification is a good way to spread news when you have few followers or followers who seem to have arthritis flare up when it’s time to click on your content.
+Amplification is a good way to spread news when you have few followers or followers who seem to have arthritis flare up when replying to your content.

 Twitter determines which of your first 10 tweets to amplify.
 Coming up with 300 good tweets per month is an overreach.
 I aim for four per day.
 Tweets without links seem to process quickly.
 Promotion does not begin before about 5 AM Pacific time.
 So posting too late or too early will not gain immediate traction.
 Innocuous polls can be promoted upwards of 1000 times within 20 hours.
 Repeated tweets are depreciated.